ka4ep/Lexical.Localization/docs/Tutorials/ClassLibrary/index.md

 There are three ways to add localization to class library.

 ## Method A: Static Instance
-Static instance **LocalizationRoot.Global** can be used in class libraries for localization when the class library doesn't need to support Inversion of Control (IoC) and Dependency Injection (DI).
+Static instance **LineRoot.Global** can be used in class libraries for localization when the class library doesn't need to support Inversion of Control (IoC) and Dependency Injection (DI).

 Features: